-Decer nber 31,
+Decen nber 31,

-2012 2011
+2013 2012

 (in the ousands)

-Environmental \$ 19,033 \$ 18,533
+Environmental \$ 17,200 \$ 19,033

-Unrecognized tax benefits, interest and penalties 657 802
+Unrecognized tax benefits, interest and penalties 934 657

-Long-term incentive plan 220 1,242
+Long-term incentive plan 322 220

-Acquisition earn-out, long-term 57
+Acquisition earn-out, long-term 9 57

-Other long-term liabilities \$ 19,967 \$ 20,577
+Other long-term liabilities \$ 18,465 \$ 19,967

-Note 14.
+Note 15.
 Retirement Plans And Deferred Compensation

-During the years ended December 31, 2012, December 31, 2011 and December 31, 2010, the Company maintained a defined contribution pension plan covering all full-time, U.S. employees of SL Power Electronics Corp. ("SLPE"), the High Power Group, including Teal Electronics Corporation ("Teal") and MTE Corporation ("MTE"), SL Montevideo Technology, Inc. ("SL-MTI"), RFL Electronics Inc. ("RFL") and the corporate office.
+During the years ended December 31, 2013, December 31, 2012 and December 31, 2011, the Company maintained a defined contribution pension plan covering all full-time, U.S. employees of SL Power Electronics Corp. ("SLPE"), the High Power Group, including TEAL and MTE Corporation ("MTE"), SL Montevideo Technology, Inc. ("SL-MTI"), RFL Electronics Inc. ("RFL") and the corporate office.
 The Company's contributions to this plan are based on a percentage of employee contributions and/or plan year gross wages, as defined.
-Costs incurred under these plans during 2012, 2011 and 2010 amounted to approximately \$653,000, \$884,000 and \$1,315,000, respectively.
+Costs incurred under these plans during 2013, 2012 and 2011 amounted to approximately \$512,000, \$653,000, and \$741,000, respectively.
+The reduction in costs incurred in 2013 compared to 2012 was primarily due to the Company utilizing funds from forfeitures to reduce the Company's contribution.

 The Company has agreements with certain retired directors, officers and key employees providing for supplemental retirement benefits.
 The liability for supplemental retirement benefits is based on the most recent mortality tables available and discount rates ranging from 6% to 12%.
-The amount charged to expense in connection with these agreements amounted to \$399,000, \$423,000 and \$428,000 for 2012, 2011 and 2010, respectively.
+The amount charged to expense in connection with these agreements amounted to \$313,000, \$399,000 and \$423,000 for 2013, 2012 and 2011, respectively.

 The Company is the owner and beneficiary of life insurance policies on the lives of some of the participants having a deferred compensation or supplemental retirement agreement.
+As of December 31, 2013, the aggregate death benefit totaled \$513,000, with the corresponding cash surrender value of all policies totaling \$323,000.
 As of December 31, 2012, the aggregate death benefit totaled \$493,000, with the corresponding cash surrender value of all policies totaling \$299,000.
-As of December 31, 2011, the aggregate death benefit totaled \$546,000, with the corresponding cash surrender value of all policies totaling \$304,000.

-As of December 31, 2012, certain agreements restrict the Company from utilizing the cash surrender value of certain life insurance policies totaling approximately \$299,000 for purposes other than the satisfaction of the specific underlying deferred compensation agreements.
+As of December 31, 2013, certain agreements restrict the Company from utilizing the cash surrender value of certain life insurance policies totaling approximately \$323,000 for purposes other than the satisfaction of the specific underlying deferred compensation agreements.
 The Company offsets the dividends realized from the life insurance policies with premium expenses.
-Net expenses recorded in connection with these policies amounted to \$4,000, \$11,000 and \$17,000 for 2012, 2011 and 2010, respectively.
+Net expenses recorded in connection with these policies amounted to \$9,000, \$4,000 and \$11,000 for 2013, 2012 and 2011, respectively.

-Note 15.
+Note 16.
 Commitments And Contingencies

-Leases: The Company is a party to certain leases for facilities, equipment and vehicles from third parties, which expire through 2020.
-The minimum rental commitments as of December 31, 2012 are as follows:
+Leases: The Company is a party to certain operating leases for facilities, equipment and vehicles from third parties, which expire through 2020.
+The Company's RFL segment is party to a capital lease with a third party for production equipment which expires in 2018.

+The minimum rental commitments for capital leases and operating leases as of December 31, 2013 are as follows: